A-star-logic/memoire/README.md

 mandatory:

-- `API_KEY`: this will be used to communicate with Memoire, the API_KEY needs to be present in the requests headers:
+- `API_KEY`: this will be used to communicate with Memoire.
+Make it secure (ex: use `openssl rand -hex 32`).
+The API_KEY needs to be present in the requests headers:

 ```bash
 curl http://localhost:3003/endpoint -H "Authorization: Bearer my_API_KEY"